Home » Geography » Wave Energy

 Wave Energy Presence

-Wave energy is most abundant in Asia and Australia.
+Wave energy is most common in Asia and Australia.
 It is also found in South and North America.
-Western and Northern Europe have significant amounts of energy despite their tiny size.
-Central America, the Mediterranean Sea, and the Atlantic Archipelagos suffer poorly due to their mid-latitude location.
+Western and Northern Europe have a lot of wave energy.
+Central America, the Mediterranean Sea, and the Atlantic Archipelagos have less wave energy because of their location.
+Other renewable energy sources from ocean water movement include tidal energy, ocean current energy, salinity gradient energy, and ocean thermal gradient energy.
+All of these can be used to produce electricity.

 Read about: Hydropower Plants in India